CAEP Accreditation Annual Reporting Measures

 - Case studies of completer impact are planned for after the pandemic.
 The workload of teachers during the pandemic and the confounding variable of online teaching are the reasons to delay until after the pandemic.

 Measure 2: Indicators of teaching effectiveness (Component 4.2)

-- Effectiveness ratings provided by school administrators in Michigan for the 2018-2019 academic year were available for nine completers.
-Three completers were rated as highly effective and 16 (73%) were rated effective.
+- Effectiveness ratings provided by public school administrators in Michigan for the 2019-2020 academic year were available for 22 completers.
+Six (27%) were rated highly effective and 16 (73%) were rated effective.
 Thus, 100% of completers rated, were rated as effective or highly effective.

 Measure 3: Satisfaction of employers and employment milestones (Component 4.3)

 - Continued employment, please see data in the employment milestones below